timelystream/timelystream.com/docs/get-started/binaries.md

 import InterpolateReleaseData from "../../src/components/InterpolateReleaseData"

 This page describes how to install and use Blazar via binaries.
-Blazar comes with a script `questdb.sh` for Linux/FreeBSD.
+Blazar comes with a script `blazar.sh` for Linux/FreeBSD.

 ## Download

-You can find the latest binaries on the [Get Blazar](/get-questdb) page.
+You can find the latest binaries on the [Get Blazar](/get-blazar) page.
 The release notes are on our [GitHub release]({@githubUrl@}/releases) page.

 ## Prerequisites